-- Section 2 describes the aims of the EU-HYBNET network and the network's role in countering hybrid threats.
-It will introduce the basis of the network sustainability and the plans for the network creation, extension and maintenance, including the network Key Performance Indicators (KPIs) and their relationship to the project objectives. - Section 3 provides an overview of the network structure and describes the roles of different types of the network members in the project.
+- Section 2 describes the aims of the EU-HYBNET network and the network's role in support of countering hybrid threats.
+It presents the basis of the network sustainability, including the network Key Performance Indicators (KPIs) and their relationship to the project objectives. - Section 3 provides an overview of the network structure and describes the roles of different types of the network members in the project.
 Special attention is given to practitioners as network members because EU-HYBNET is, according to its funding instrument, a "Network of Practitioners" (NoP) project. - Section 4 introduces the network engagement and sustainability plan during the project, and underlines connections to other EU-HYBET tasks, activities and events, as well as key tools to engage and expand the network.
-Cooperation with other relevant European Commission funded projects is highlighted in this chapter. - Section 5 presents the sustainability plan beyond the project lifecycle, including the ownership and maintenance of the network and the platforms.

-- Section 6 assesses critical risks to the sustainability of the network and provides mitigation measures. - Section 7 provides summary of the D1.8 and explains project's way forward in the network sustainability activities.
+Cooperation with other relevant European Commission funded projects is highlighted in this chapter. - Section 5 presents the sustainability plan beyond the project lifecycle, including the ownership and maintenance of the network and the platforms. - Section 6 assesses critical risks to the sustainability of the network and provides mitigation measures. - Section 7 provides summary of the D1.24 and explains project's way forward in the network sustainability activities.